 If Henry does not distribute the program, must he disclose the code for the bug fix he applied to Library B?
 No. If the code is not distributed this requirement does not apply.

 Popular examples of weak copyleft open source software licenses

 A note on the GNU Lesser General Public License (LGPL)

 This particular license somewhat straddles the line between weak and strong copyleft and does not really fit in perfectly with either category.
 The important consideration for a library that is licensed under the LGPL is how it is linked within the application.
-If it is dynamically linked it can generally be treated as a weak copyleft license.
+It can generally be treated as a weak copyleft license if it is dynamically linked.
 If it is statically linked there are other requirements for compliance.